 - That the quality assurance records indicate the test's inaccuracy;

 - That the officer who administered the test was not properly trained in its use;

 - The suspect suffered from gastric reflux or other medical condition which may affect the results of the test;

 - Failure of police officers to observe the 20-minute observation period.
 Police must carefully and continuously observe the DUI suspect prior to administering the breath test.
-If the suspect burps, vomits, or eats or drinks anything it may affect the accuracy of the breath reading.
+If the suspect burps vomit eats or drinks anything it may affect the accuracy of the breath reading.

 Successfully challenging the results of your breath test can be an important part of your legal defense.
 The experienced attorneys at the law offices of Shawn B. Hamp can raise these defenses for you.

 After your DUI arrest, you may be required to give a blood sample.
 Blood samples can reflect the amount of alcohol by determining your BAC, but this procedure is more commonly used when law enforcement suspects that a driver is under the influence of drugs.
 Blood tests are generally more accurate than breath tests, but certain issues still exist.

 Arizona uses special kits which contain a vacuum tube coated with specific chemicals which prevent coagulation and preserve the blood sample.
 Officers then follow a set protocol to mix the blood sample with the chemicals by rotating the tube end to end five times.
 After that, the officer rotates the tube an additional 20 times.

 - That the alcohol swab contaminated the blood sample;

 - The blood kit, often a NIK kit, is expired;